-I lead SENSE Lab, a multidisciplinary software engineering research laboratory at Polytechnique Montreal.
-Our research is centered on exploring problem-solving strategies employed by developers during software development tasks, with a particular emphasis on the influence of human factors such as gender and native language on these strategies.
-By integrating human-centric approaches with experimental methodologies, we seek to delve into the cognitive processes underlying these strategies, utilizing a range of biometrics to enhance our understanding and ultimately elevate the developers' experience.
-Our goal is to refine software development tools and methodologies to be more inclusive, accommodating the diverse needs of developers.
-My current active projects are:
+I lead the SENSE Lab, a multidisciplinary software engineering research laboratory at Polytechnique Montréal.
+Our research focuses on understanding the problem-solving strategies developers use during software development tasks, with particular attention to human factors such as gender and native language.
+By combining human-centric design with experimental methodologies, we investigate the cognitive processes involved in these strategies—leveraging biometrics to deepen our insights and enhance the overall developer experience.

 In software development, where integration of diverse tools and artifacts is widespread, the issue of trust in software—whether developed in-house or by others—becomes paramount.
 This trust is crucial for software reuse and hinges on reliability, safety, and effectiveness.
 Yet, developers may either overtrust, ignoring potential flaws, as seen in the Heartbleed vulnerability case, or undertrust, such as in their reluctance to adopt machine-generated code despite its proven quality.
 Despite the importance, research on how developers perceive software trustworthiness and its impact on their cognitive processes is limited.
 Factors like age and gender are known to influence trust, suggesting a need for a deeper investigation into these aspects.
 Our research seeks to fill this gap by examining how trustworthiness perceptions affect developers' cognitive processes and software engineering (SE) outcomes, emphasizing the roles of age and gender.
 Through controlled studies and tools like eye tracking and neuroimaging, we aim to gain insights into the cognitive dynamics of software trust.